Dancaboosemc/Connect4/README.md

 We are doing this becauuse the provided playlist creator on spotify has some flaws that could be improved upon.

+## Sprint 1 accomplishments
+-Research for Spotify API (locating the GET lines needed for acquaring music info)
+				Artifact: Word document with the GET lines for music.
+				          Word document with links that have info on what is needed to extract music for app Artifact Location:Israel branch

+## Spring 1

 ## Table of contents